pulkit7700/Rag_GENAI_Implementation/ReadMe.md

 All using open-source tools.

-In our specific example, we'll build NutriChat, a RAG workflow that allows a person to query a 1200 page PDF version of a Nutrition Textbook and have an LLM generate responses back to the query based on passages of text from the textbook.
+In our specific example, we'll build Knowledge Chat, a RAG workflow that allows a person to query a 1200 page PDF version of a Machine Learning Textbook and have an LLM generate responses back to the query based on passages of text from the textbook.

 PDF source: https://pressbooks.oer.hawaii.edu/humannutrition2/

-You can also run notebook `00-simple-local-rag.ipynb` directly in [Google Colab](https://colab.research.google.com/github/mrdbourke/simple-local-rag/blob/main/00-simple-local-rag.ipynb).
+You can also run notebook `rag_implementation.ipynb` directly in [Google Colab](https://colab.research.google.com/drive/1RzSgT7LU9tpqkAswk9rJGFA0IwtsuWkR?usp=sharing).

 TODO:
 - [ ] Finish setup instructions